-Recommendations: Term Length
+Recommendation: Term Length

 B8.
 Adopt a Four Year Board Term Heat Map Rating Complexity: High Priority: High Observation # Recommendation VTA's term for Directors is two years, as specified in the Enabling Act and Administrative Code.
 The Board Chair and Vice Chair are elected annually.
-B8 a).
-Increase the Director term length to four years.b).
-Allow Board Chairs and Vice Chairs to serve two year terms.
-These short periods result in extensive rotation, which may cause: Lack of follow through on changing annual priorities Less consistency in leadership Reduction of members' ability to learn transit matters Less time for staff to execute Board or Committee priorities Four of the six benchmark agencies had Director terms of four years. c).
-Retain the rotation cycle established in the Administrative Code between the smaller city groups, and City of San Jose / Santa Clara County.
+B8 Increase the Director term length to four year These short periods result in extensive rotation, which may cause: Lack of follow through on changing annual priorities Less consistency in leadership Reduction of members' ability to learn transit matters Less time for staff to execute Board or Committee priorities Four of the six benchmark agencies had Director terms of four years.
+Retain the rotation cycle established in the between the smaller city groups, and City o Clara County.